Deadfall (1993 film)

-Deadfall is a 1993 crime drama film directed by Christopher Coppola.
+Deadfall is a 1993 American crime drama film directed by Christopher Coppola.
 Coppola co-wrote the script with Nick Vallelonga.
 The film stars Michael Biehn, Coppola's brother Nicolas Cage, Sarah Trigger, Charlie Sheen, James Coburn, and Peter Fonda.
 It is also the prime influence on the song "Deadfall" written by the American hardcore punk band Snot.
-A prequel/sequel, Arsenal, starring Nicolas Cage as his character Eddie King, was released in 2017.
+A prequel/sequel, Arsenal, starring Cage reprising his role as Eddie King, was released in 2017.

 Plot

-After con artist Joe Donan accidentally kills his father Mike during a sting when his blank bullets were replaced with live ammunition, he tries to carry out Mike's dying wish to recover "the cake".
-To do so he goes to find his uncle Lou.
-Uncle Lou, also a con artist, tries to get Joe in on one of his cons, but Joe falls in love with Lou's assistant's girlfriend Diane and decides that they will take the money from the con and run away.
-After the con goes wrong and Uncle Lou gets shot, Joe flees with the money but runs into his father, alive and well.
-Joe learns that Mike and Diane were working together to con Lou.
-Enraged, Joe fires his gun at Mike, not knowing whether the bullets inside were blanks or real.
-The bullet is a blank, and the film ends with Joe walking away from Mike.
+After con artist Joe Donan accidentally kills his father, Mike, during a sting, Joe tries to carry out Mike's dying wish to recover "the cake".
+Joe goes in search of his father's look-alike brother, Lou.
+Uncle Lou is also a con artist and tries to enlist Joe in one of his schemes.
+But Joe falls in love with Lou's assistant's girlfriend, Diane.
+Joe and Diane decide to steal the proceeds from the con and run away.
+When the con goes wrong and Uncle Lou gets shot, Joe flees with the money—only to run into his father, Mike, alive and well.
+Joe learns that Mike and Diane were working together to double-cross Lou.
+Enraged, Joe shoots at Mike, only to discover the bullets are blanks.
+The film ends with Joe walking away from Mike.